kanaria69/Mainecoco/README.md

-## What do you call a bee that lives in America?
-A USB.
+## Where do you learn to make banana splits?
+At sundae school.